-The two-year-old patient was left alone in the recovery room for approximately 5-10 minutes,.
-When his mother was taken to see him by a member of the Kool Smiles staff. she observed that her son had an oxygen mask on his face and his toe was connected to a monitor.
+The two-year-old patient was left alone in the recovery room for approximately 5-10 minutes.
+When his mother was taken to see him by a member of the Kool Smiles staff, she observed that her son had an oxygen mask on his face and his toe was connected to a monitor.
 Records from the Arizona Dental Board indicate that the child was given supplemental oxygen from an oxygen tank, but the oxygen tank was empty or not operating properly.
 The monitor was intended to check the patient’s pulse and oxygen saturations.
 The mother heard the sound of the monitor’s alarm as she and the staff member entered the room, but the monitor was immediately silenced by the staff member.
 When the alarm went off several more times, it was again silenced by the Kool Smiles staff member – until the staff member finally removed the monitor from the boy and stated to the mother that the device does not work on children.

-When the mother then saw that her son’s chest was not moving and she found no pulse, he was taken to the hospital by ambulance and diagnosed with severe hypoxic ischemic encephalopathy (brain damage caused by a lack of oxygen).
+When the mother then saw that her son’s chest was not moving and she found no pulse, the child was taken to the hospital by ambulance and diagnosed with severe hypoxic ischemic encephalopathy (brain damage caused by a lack of oxygen).
 The two-year-old never regained consciousness and died at Phoenix Children’s Hospital four days later.

-When the Arizona Dental Board examined the events that lead to the child’s death, its members concluded that the conduct of the dentists handling this case – their use of anesthesia, the lack of contemporaneous X-rays to indicate that the invasive procedures performed on the boy were even necessary, conduct of the staff, and the equipment used by Kool Smiles in Zion’s recovery and subsequent resuscitation – fell below the standard of care.
+When the Arizona Dental Board examined the events that lead to the child’s death, its members concluded that the conduct of the dentists handling this case – their use of anesthesia, the lack of contemporaneous X-rays to indicate that the invasive procedures performed on the boy were even necessary, conduct of the staff, and the equipment used by Kool Smiles in the child’s recovery and subsequent resuscitation – fell below the standard of care.

 At the most basic level, this case presents as the tragic death of a young child resulting from gross medical negligence.
 But sadly, this tragedy is not an isolated incident.